yarlson/ftl/www/docs/core-tasks/building.md

    - Use direct SSH transfer for simpler setups
    - Use registry-based deployment when:
      - You need image versioning
-     - Multiple servers need the same image
      - You require image scanning/signing

 2. **Registry Configuration**

    - Use username/password authentication
    - Avoid token-based registries (currently unsupported)
-   - Consider registry proximity to your servers
+   - Consider registry proximity to your server

 3. **Optimize Dockerfiles**